zenywallet/caprese/README.md

 - Web pages are in-memory static files at compile time, dynamic file loading is also available for development
 - Reverse proxy for backend and internal services, server load balancing is available
 - Messaging functionality to send data from the server to clients individually or in groups
+- IP filter using binary search and a simple range table with optimized filter rules
 - Dependency-free executable for easy server deployment
 - Build on your device from source code, this repository does not include binary modules such as SSL libraries
 - Languages - Nim 100.0%